 Most moon cactus plants are the result of grafting Gymnocalycium mihanovichii to a base of Hylocereus.
 The Hylocereus is a chlorophyll producing plant while the Gymnocalycium does not produce its own chlorophyll and requires the assistance of the Hylocereus to produce food.
 These tiny cacti do not require repotting very frequently, but you should know when and how to repot moon cactus at least every 3 to 4 years.

 Cactus plants generally grow in inhospitable terrain with low fertility soil and rocky medium.
 They can wedge themselves into cracks and crevices with little wiggle room for roots and seem to like it that way.
-Similarly, a potted cactus enjoys some crowding and only needs an inch or so between itself and the container edge.
+Similarly, a

 The usual reason for moon cactus repotting is to change the soil.
 If the plant needs a new container, it will begin to show roots out of the drainage holes.
 This is a sign that a new slightly larger container is required to allow the plant to grow further.
 Choose containers that drain well and are not glazed.
 This is to allow any excess moisture to evaporate, an important consideration in cactus.